-We’d go to the grocery store to stock up on our trans fat, saturated fat laden foods, which would be further drenched in butter or heavy cream-based sauces.
-We sat out in the backyard during peak sun hours sans sunscreen while my dad grilled burgers with a stogies hanging out of his mouth.
+We’d go to the grocery store to stock up on our trans fat, saturated fat-laden foods, which would be further drenched in butter or heavy cream-based sauces.
+We sat out in the backyard during peak sun hours sans sunscreen while my dad grilled burgers with a stogie hanging out of his mouth.
 The truth is, back then we really didn’t know any better.
-In many ways, our knowledge of nutrition is still in its infancy, it seems we’re still learning a thing or two every day.
+In many ways, our knowledge of nutrition is still in its infancy and it seems we’re still learning a thing or two every day.

 When it comes to cooking, I refuse to substitute good flavor for healthy eating.
 The good news is the two can still go hand-in-hand.
 You only need to discover some little tricks of the trade to provide optimally healthy meals that your whole family will still enjoy.
 As a mother of three picky palates, trust me, I know how to slide in healthy food under the radar.

 Healthy eating is not solely about the ingredients, either.
 How you cook your food can make it or break it in the nutrient department.
-You may have spent hours scouring overcook books and researching healthy foods only to squelch your efforts by the methods of cooking you choose.
+You may have spent hours scouring cookbooks and researching healthy foods only to squelch your efforts with the methods of cooking you choose.

 You don’t need to go out and buy ludicrous amounts of cookware and tools to make healthy meals.
-In fact, I made due very nicely even as a college and graduate student living on the most frugal of all budgets.
-I had maybe three pots and pans, a food processor and a run of the mill grater.
-After I had my kids, however I did invest in some VERY inexpensive tools to get the most bang for my buck.
-The following won’t break the bank account, but are basic gadgets in order to assist you in preparing any healthy fare.
+In fact, I made due very nicely even as a college and graduate student living on the most frugal of budgets.
+I had maybe three pots and pans, a food processor, and a run-of-the-mill grater.
+After I had my kids, however, I did invest in some very inexpensive tools to get the most bang for my buck.
+The following won’t break the bank account but are basic gadgets in order to assist you in preparing any healthy fare.

 1. A Stainless Steel Vegetable Steamer